SKA-ScienceDataProcessor/algorithm-reference-library/README.md

     $ make -C docs [format]

-Emit [format] to view a list of documentation formats that Sphinx can generate for you.
+Omit [format] to view a list of documentation formats that Sphinx can generate for you.